Jacksonville Marital Property Division Attorneys.

 • Other factors necessary to do equity and justice between the parties.

 The court may provide for equitable distribution of marital assets and liabilities without regard to alimony for either spouse.
-After a determination of equitable distribution, the court must consider whether a judgment for alimony is to be made.
-A money payment to one spouse may be ordered by the court in lieu of or to supplement equitable distribution.
+After a determination of equitable distribution, the court will then consider whether a judgment for alimony should be made.
+A money payment to one or the other spouse can be ordered by the court in lieu of or to supplement equitable distribution.

-The court will first separate marital assets and liabilities from the non-marital assets and liabilities, and set apart the latter to their respective owners.
+The court will first separate marital assets and liabilities from the non-marital assets and liabilities, and set apart the non-marital assets to their respective owners.

 • Those acquired or incurred by either or both of the spouses.